Skip to content

 typescript

-import { loadManifestFromFile } from '@ikary/loader';
+import { loadManifestFromFile } from '@ikary/cell-loader';

 const result = await loadManifestFromFile('my-app.yaml');